Payday loans in the United Kingdom: Criticism

 The widely criticized payday lender Wonga.com was one of the biggest finance firms in Britain.
 Wonga has faced widespread criticism over its interest rates, allegedly heavy-handed debt collection methods and its £24 million shirt sponsorship deal with Newcastle United football club that some say will tempt impressionable young fans to get into debt.
 Another concern over evidence it had allowed children to borrow cash.
-Although under-18s are banned from taking out loans with the firm, young people are finding ways to convince Wonga's "automated, real-time risk and decision system" that they are eligible for its 4,214 percent APR loans.
+Although under-18s are banned from taking out loans with the firm, young people are finding ways to convince Wonga's "automated, real-time risk and decision system" that they are eligible for its 4,214 per cent APR loans.
 In 2012 the company became the target of identity thieves, with hundreds of cases of UK individuals being chased by the company for repayment of loans they have never applied for.

 In 2013 payday broker Cash Lady was widely criticised over an advertising campaign which featured Kerry Katona.
 Following complaints to the ASA in May 2013, Cash Lady adverts were re-edited to remove the phrase 'Fast Cash for Fast Lives'.
 The ASA believed this implied that payday loans would help fund a high-flying celebrity lifestyle.
 In July 2013, Katona declared bankruptcy for the second time, and was dropped by Cash Lady.
 One month later the ASA ruled that Cash Lady could no longer use Katona in adverts, as she was too heavily associated in people's minds with debt.

 In January 2014 247Moneybox along with other payday lenders was accused by the consumer group Which? of using "excessive" default fees to cut their headline rates of interest.
 Which?
 Found that "Ten of 17 leading payday lenders we looked at have default fees of £20 or more, and four charged £25 and above".
 Since January 2015 the FCA have capped default fees that can be charged for a missed payment to £15 and that the total amount a borrower has to repay cannot exceed 100% of the amount borrowed, inclusive of all fees and interest.